Hamilton County

 2019 – Tanya O’Rourke, News Anchor, WCPO_TV

-Celebrate Excellence is a sit-down breakfast event held in the ballroom at the Sharonville Convention Center on a Friday morning in May.
+Celebrate Excellence is an event held at the Sharonville Convention Center in May.
 Each educator is accompanied by their superintendent and a guest.
-Many are also joined by members of their board, fellow staff, students, and even their former teachers!
+Many are also joined by members of their board, fellow colleagues, and students.
 They are individually introduced to the audience and presented with a plaque by the emcee.

 The leadership of the HCEF believes that through the provision of more scholarships to K – 12 educators to complete their Master’s, as well as recognizing the achievements of local educators through Celebrate Excellence, more outstanding educators will choose to serve the children and communities of Southwest Ohio.